harshitha-balaji/earth-observation-platform/README.md

 ## What is this?

-EOE v3.0 upgrades the original terminal-based pipeline into a full **Streamlit web workspace** with a natural language control center.
+EOP v3.0 upgrades the original terminal-based pipeline into a full **Streamlit web workspace** with a natural language control center.
 Instead of navigating menus, you describe your analysis in plain English — the NLP engine extracts the intent, location, spectral target, and date window automatically and routes it through the correct pipeline.

 The satellite data pipeline underneath is unchanged: direct AWS Earth Search STAC catalog access, cloud-optimized GeoTIFF streaming, and pixel-level spectral math — all without any manual data downloads.